 2. Finn and Remy, LLC ($24K/year)

-Jane Du (from Dallas, Texas, USA) started Finn and Remy, LLC about 5 years ago.
+Jane Du (from Dallas, Texas, USA) started Finn and Remy, LLC over 5 years ago.

 I am Jane, an artist and an author.
 I am mom to two boys, Finnegan (3.5) and Remington (1.5), who are the inspiration behind the cute hedgehog characters in my books and a lot of my art.
 I (until very recently, used to) live in Dallas with one husband, two boys, three dogs, and five chickens.